Joe Biden's economic agenda is suddenly alive again. America could use the jobs

 America's economy needs more assistance beyond the stimulus bill President Donald Trump signed into law last week.
 That package expands state jobless benefits by a $300 per week through March 14 and adds an 11-week extension for other pandemic unemployment programs created by the CARES Act last spring.

-Republicans resisted Democrats' attempts to increase unemployment benefits, stimulus checks -- which Trump also supported -- and aid to states and cities necessary to keep countless government employees in their jobs.
-But with the potential for a so called blue wave rushing through the Senate, another, bigger, round of stimulus is becoming more likely.
+Republicans resisted Democrats' attempts to increase unemployment benefits, stimulus checks, which Trump also supported, and aid to states and cities necessary to keep countless government employees in their jobs.
+But with Democrats gaining control of the Senate, another, bigger, round of stimulus is becoming more likely.
 And it is badly needed.

 America's slowing job market recovery